 Kingsbury

-The Kingsbury neighborhood is located in the heart of the Tahoe Area, just steps away from the Heavenly Mountain Ski Resort.
-This area offers a variety of homes and condominiums ideal for those looking to enjoy the outdoors, along with some magnificent lake and mountain views!
+The Kingsbury neighborhood is just steps away from the Heavenly Mountain Ski Resort — open in summer, too, for zip-lining, tubing, day camp, and more.
+This area offers a variety of homes and condominiums ideal for outdoor lovers, along with some magnificent lake and mountain views.
+Kingsbury is ranked the No. 1 place to retire in Nevada — high praise for such a picturesque, activity-rich state!

 Mogul

-The suburb of Mogul offers a combination of city comforts along with stunning natural beauty.
-It has a laid-back atmosphere overall and plenty of activities for the active individual, from hiking trails to national parks.
-Mogul Park is a fantastic place to spend the day with your kids, where they can play on the playground, find trails to walk on, and have a picnic in the picnic area.
+The suburb of Mogul offers a combination of city comforts and stunning natural beauty, nestled between the high desert and Peavine Peak — and California’s about three miles away on the other side of the mountain.
+Located six miles west of Downtown Reno, Mogul has a laid-back atmosphere overall and plenty of things to do for an active individual, from hiking to golf and fishing.
+Mogul Park is a fantastic place to spend the day with your kids, where they can frolic on the playground, find trails to explore, and enjoy a picnic under the trees.

 5. Schools and Higher Education in Reno

-While living in the Reno area, you will have the opportunity to send your kids to a variety of highly ranked schools.
+Living in Reno, NV, means there is an opportunity to send your kids to a variety of highly-ranked schools.
 A few of the top school districts in Reno include:

-As far as higher education opportunities go, Reno is home to its own branch of the University of Nevada.
+As far as higher education, Reno is home to its own campus of the University of Nevada.

 An RTC bus is waiting at a bus stop in Reno, Nevada, on a sunny day.
 The digital sign at the front of the bus reads, “Lincoln Line,” indicating which route it's traveling on.